bredele/store-toggle/README.md

 ### scope

   The default scope of store-toggle is the datastore itself.
-However you can change the scope as following:
+However you can change the scope (datastore-like) as following:

 ```js
 var store = new Store();
 store.use(toggle, scope);
 ```

   > useful to use this plugin with modules that abstract datastore (like **[wall](http://github.com/bredele/wall)** for example).